 Two common lounge chairs sit back-to-back behind privacy curtains.
-Embedded with surface transducers (deconstructed speakers), the chairs emit low-frequency waveforms.
+Embedded with surface transducers (deconstructed speakers), the chairs emit low-frequency waveforms across their entire surface.
 A microphone in front of each chair triggers the transducers in the opposite chair.
-As participants wear headphones playing a drone composition to obfuscate external sounds, they use the microphones to engage in a conversation.
-The pitch and volume of each voice is tracked, producing vibrating sensations in the opposite chair which are felt as variable, dynamic, and musical.
-The result champions embodiment and privacy through a dialogue that is felt rather than heard.
+As participants wear headphones that play a drone to obfuscate external sounds, they use the microphones to engage in a “conversation”.
+The pitch and volume of their voices are tracked, producing vibrating sensations in their partner’s chair which are experienced as variable, dynamic, and musical.
+The result is a private, embodied dialogue which is felt rather than heard.

 In collaboration with JP Merz.